Stopping Malware by Continuously Measuring and Validating the Full Stack Security Posture

 How Gradient Keeps the New Identity Perimeter Secure

-Gradient Security Mesh’s Remote Attestation capabilities utilize decentralized, lightweight software agents to continually measure the full-stack security “fingerprint” of a device, environment, and user, making each layer of the stack — from the lowest levels of firmware to the integrity of virtual machines and even system memory when possible — integrate into a single, unified identity.
+Gradient Security Mesh’s Remote Attestation capabilities utilize decentralized, lightweight software clients to continually measure the full-stack security “fingerprint” of a device, environment, and user, making each layer of the stack — from the lowest levels of firmware to the integrity of virtual machines and even system memory when possible — integrate into a single, unified identity.

 Under such an architecture, rather than being simply additive, each additional layer in the fingerprint acts as a force multiplier for security — making the validation process of remote attestation a force to be reckoned with.